-The Indiana Department of Child Services (DCS) will gather as much information as possible about the child and the family, including identification of child and family supports and connections.
+The Indiana Department of Child Services (DCS) will gather as much information as possible about the child and family, including identification of child and family supports and connections.
 This information will be used when identifying and conducting a diligent search for all adult relatives (including adult siblings) and kin, developing the Case Plan/Prevention Plan, planning for services, and establishing eligibility for federal funding.

-Note: A referral to the DCS Investigators may be considered for assistance in locating absent parents, relatives, and or other identified persons of interest to the case and/or assessment.
+Note: A referral to the DCS Investigators may be considered for assistance in locating absent parents, relatives and kin, and/or other identified persons of interest to the case and/or assessment.
 In addition, the Incarcerated Parent Letter-Assessment, Incarcerated Parent Letter-Permanency, Incarcerated Parent Demographics, and Incarcerated Parent Information forms have been developed for use as tools for contact with the incarcerated parent and for gathering information.
-See Policy 2.26 Diligent Search for more information.
+See policy 5.23 Diligent Search for Relatives/Kin and Case Participants for more information.